k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 LLMs are invoked at various points in the agent workflow to handle different tasks:

 - Reflecting on user queries to determine the appropriate response path
-- Generating SQL queries based on natural language requests
+- Generating SQL queries based on natural-language requests
-- Planning & executing multi-step execution strategies
+- Planning and executing multi-step execution strategies
 - Formulating natural-language answers for users

-LLM interfaces are installed via the K2Exchange, offering various LLM provides, like OpenAI, Anthropic, AWS Bedrock, Google/Gemini.
+LLM interfaces are installed via K2exchange, offering various LLM provides, like OpenAI, Anthropic, AWS Bedrock, Google/Gemini.

 Read [here](05_llm_interfaces.md) more information of provisioning LLM interfaces.